Preparing & Arriving For Your Tattoo

 Arriving at the studio and preparing for your tattoo…

 Design: After your consent form is complete, the artist will sit with you to discuss the final design and ensure you’re happy with everything.
-This is when you will chat about any required changes or things you’re unsure about.
+This is when you will chat about any changes you want or things you’re unsure about.
 Once you’re happy with the design, your artist will print a range of sizes for you to choose from.

-Stencilling: Once the design is finalised, your artist will create a stencil of your chosen size.
+Stencil: Once the design is finalised, your artist will create a stencil of your design.
 The stencil is a carbon-printed mock-up of the design which will help you and your artist determine size and placement.
 This is a great opportunity for you to imagine how the tattoo will look, though it will not be an exact replica of the tattoo, as stencils do not include finer shading details or colour that might be included in your designs.
 If you are unhappy with the size or placement, or have changed your mind about any design elements once seeing the stencil, the stencil can easily be removed, changed, and redone.
 Please note that any major design changes may incur a re-draw fee at your artist’s discretion.
+Once your artist and, more importantly you, are happy with the stencil, it will take 10-15 minutes to dry.
+This is a good time to have a complimentary snack or a coffee.

 During the tattoo…